 Hi!
 I am Alessandro, a post-doctoral researcher in biostatistics at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet.
-Currently, I am working with Keith Humphreys on developing novel statistical models for breast cancer growth and distant metastatic spread.
+Currently, I am working with Keith Humphreys on developing novel statistical models for breast cancer growth and spread.

 I obtained a PhD in biostatistics from the University of Leicester.
 Previous to that, I studied biostatistics and experimental statistics at the University of Milano-Bicocca, and statistics and computing technologies at the University of Padua.

 My research interests are mostly methodological, covering the areas of survival analysis, longitudinal data analysis, and computational statistics.
 My PhD focussed on the analysis of electronic health records, exploring biases and studying the performance of modern analytical methods; my thesis is openly available online here.
 Most of my applied work is in the area of nephrology, in collaboration with researchers at Karolinska Institutet and several other universities.

 I also enjoy creating tools in R to empower other researchers, and I regularly contribute to open-source packages.
 Team #rstats!
 I talk about software packages I developed (and contributed to) in the software section of this website.

 Other things I enjoy, in no particular order: basketball, food (as in eating, cooking, baking), travelling, technology, podcasts, typography, and all things data.
 I am an on and off runner too, and I wish I had more time to read all the books from my back catalogue.
 I might end up blogging about any of this, so brace for it — I have somewhat strong opinions!

 Finally, the content of this website is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Feel free to get inspired, but remember to share alike.